-Many of us are making efforts to reduce energy use at home or in business.
-No matter what your budget, you can make considerable energy savings by following a few simple ideas and suggestions.
+Another important way to reduce your energy bills is to reduce energy use.
+No matter what your budget, you can make considerable energy savings by following a few simple energy efficiency ideas and suggestions.

 Energy efficiency simply means using less energy to provide the same service or achieve the same result.
 It's about doing things smarter, or with improved technology.